Great Personalities: Jane Goodall (Flex)

 Tina Hugall MHA MBA

-Get $40 off this class with coupon code HUGALK90GC40 until Dec 31, 2022.
-GOOD FOR SPRING 2023 DATES!
-In this class we will not only explore the life and many contributions of Jane Goodall, but also explore the history of animal conservation from the 1800’s, how our perception of animal behavior has changed, the culture and society surrounding the Institute for Research in Tanzania, and explore chimpanzee behavior.
-We will also conduct two different projects - an observation "Jane" style...
+END OF APRIL SALE!
+UNTIL MAY 1,2023 - ALL FLEX CLASSES - 75% DISCOUNT!!!
+EMAIL ME FOR COUPON CODE!
+(FLEX START DATE APRIL 24-DECEMBER 31, 2023) In this class we will not only explore the life and many contributions of Jane Goodall, but also explore the history of animal conservation from the 1800’s, how our perception of animal behavior has changed, the culture and society surrounding the Institute for Research in Tanzania, and explore chimpanzee behavior.
+We will also conduct two...

 Students will learn about the history of conservation, Jane's childhood and influences, the importance of Dr. Leakey's discoveries, the difference between Jane's method of observation and the scientific method, and facts about chimpanzees.

 I have been an educator on Outschool since February of 2018.
 I have my MBA and MHA, both of which have taught me the value of conducting research and asking questions.
-I have a passion for history and learning.
+I have a passion for history, organization, reading, and learning.
 You can usually find me in the middle of 2-3 books or watching a documentary.
+I am also an Outschool ACE Educator, which means that I continually seek out ways to improve my teaching skills and knowledge, as well as the learner experience.
+Some of the seminars/courses that I have attended in the past are: Foundations for Teaching and Learning About Native Americans; The Presence and Absence of Asian America: What Truths Lie Beyond the Headlines; Using the “Diary of Anne Frank” to Amplify Students’ Voices; Painting a Just Picture – Art and Activism.

 Each week, a list of homework questions will be posted to the classroom page.
 There will also be a list of 2-5 research/project topics that the student will choose from for that week.
 Both of these are due on the Saturday of that week.
 Students will have to do research on their own time.